11 Things To Do In Queenstown This Summer

 Climb the Ben Lomond Summit

-Easily accessible from Queenstown is the Ben Lomond walk, ideal for when you first arrive in town, as the breath-taking panoramic views of Queenstown, the lake and mountains will help you get your bearings and set the standard for what is sure to be an awe-inspiring trip.
-Choose from the 4 hour hike through native beech forests to Ben Lomond Saddle or for the regular hikers the 6-8 hour hike to Ben Lomond Summit is worth every step of the steep incline.
-Choose a clear day and you’ll even be treated to views of Mount Earnslaw/Pikirakatahi and Aspiring/Tititea.
+If you’re a keen or enthusiastic hiker, the Ben Lomond walk is a must-do.
+Easily accessible from Queenstown, put this hike on the list for when you first arrive in town.
+The breathtaking panoramic views of Queenstown, the lake and mountains will help you get your bearings, and set the standard for what is sure to be an awe-inspiring trip.
+Choose from the four-hour hike through native beech forests to Ben Lomond Saddle, or for regular hikers the six-to-eight-hour hike to Ben Lomond Summit is worth every step of the steep incline.
+Choose a clear day and you’ll even be treated to views of Mount Earnslaw / Pikirakatahi and Aspiring / Tititea.

 Reach Roy’s Peak